sparanoid/almace-scaffolding/_app/_posts/note/2014-01-01-github-pages-setup.md

 I know this can be tricky and more verbose than uploading your Jekyll site directly to your repository.
 However GitHub Pages support static HTML pages, a workaround solution for using Almace Scaffolding on GitHub Pages is treating your Jekyll site as static pages:

 - Build your site locally (`grunt build`).
-- Upload Jekyll generateed static files to your `username.github.io` repository.
+- Upload Jekyll generated static files to your `username.github.io` repository.

 If you'd like to keep all things under Git control, you can try the following file structure: